 I have been a member of Doula UK since 2002 and been heavily involved in the running and growth of the organisation ever since.
 Doula UK is a network of doulas run by doulas, and I abide by their Philosophy and Code of Conduct.
 I have gone through their assessment procedure and have attained their ‘Recognised doula' status.
 I am also a Certified Doula with BOND.

 In 2005, I took part in a television programme called ‘Mum + One’ about doulas, which can still be seen on the Discovery Home & Health Channel.
 I also feel very honoured to receive the Pregnancy & Birth Magazine and Doula UK award of “Doula of the Year” in 2009.
-It’s was the first year this award has been presented, which makes it even more special to me.
+It’s was the first year this award has been presented by no other than Ricki Lake, which makes it even more special to me.